 Book a time for our notary.
 If heirs are in different locations in the Las Vegas valley, we can schedule separate appointments to accommodate everyone.

 The notary will verify each heir's identity before they sign the affidavit.
-The signing must be witnessed by the notary.
+Every signature must be witnessed by the notary.

 The notary will administer an oath or affirmation, where each signer swears that the information in the affidavit is true.
-The notary then completes the notarial certificate (a "Jurat"), signs, and seals the document.
+The notary then completes the notarial certificate (jurat), signs, and seals the document.

-Mail the original, notarized Form UP-45 along with any other required documentation (like a certified death certificate) to the Nevada State Treasurer's Unclaimed Property Division as instructed on their website.
+Mail the original notarized Form UP-45, along with any required supporting documents (such as a certified death certificate), to the Nevada State Treasurer's Unclaimed Property Division as instructed on their website.